BOARD MEMBER BIOGRAPHIES

 and the Island of Martha’s Vineyard.

 Julianna Flanders, a resident of Chilmark, leads an active role in the Island community.
 Julie is the principal broker for Flanders Up-Island Real Estate and the owner of the Captain Flanders House Bed & Breakfast.
 She has held leadership roles with MV Savings Bank, YMCA of MV, Chilmark Community Church, MV Horse Council, Chilmark Parks and Recreation Committee, and Chilmark Parent Teacher Organization.
 Julie is also a lifetime member of the MV Agricultural Society.
-She is a proud mother of an 11-year-old daughter.
+She is a proud mother of a teenage daughter.